Mahabodhi Temple: Mauryan establishment

+The Diamond Throne in its present form.

 In approximately 250 BCE, about 200 years after the Buddha was said to have attained enlightenment, Emperor Ashoka of the Mauryan Empire visited Bodh Gaya in order to establish a monastery and shrine on the holy site, which has today disappeared.

 There remains however the Diamond throne, which he had established at the foot of the Bodhi Tree.
 The Diamond throne, or Vajrasana, is thought to have been built by Emperor Ashoka of the Maurya Empire between 250 and 233 BCE, at the location where the Buddha reached enlightenment.
 It is worshipped today, and is the centre of many festivities at the temple.

 Representations of the early temple structure meant to protect the Bodhi Tree are found at Sanchi, on the toraṇas of Stūpa I, dating from around 25 BCE, and on a relief carving from the stupa railing at Bhārhut, from the early Shunga period (c.
-185–c.
+185 – c.
 73 BCE).